Healthy Homes Assessment Waipawa

 Home Assessments Waipawa for Rental Properties

-There are a variety of concerns to look over when conducting an home inspection to determine whether your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
+There are a myriad of concerns to be able to examine during a house inspection to determine whether your rental property meets the requirements of the Healthy Homes Standard.
 The most common are:

 • Can the unit heat up enough capacity?

-The consequences of not having an Healthy home that is in compliance with the Residential Tenancies Act and consequently falling on the wrong side of the tenant services ruling can be extremely costly for property managers and landlords.
-For professional assistance, get in touch now and schedule your rental properties home assessment.
+The consequences of not having a Healthy Home in accordance with The Residential Tenancies Act and consequently getting on the wrong side of an ruling on tenancy services ruling can have a significant impact for landlords and property managers.
+For specialist guidance, contact us today to book your rental properties house assessment.

 home assessments for rental properties